ChangLabSNU/VaxPress/docs/source/algorithmic_details.rst

 are less likely to be selected because the earlier sequences are already well-optimized.
 Therefore, if the current fitness score remains at a certain level even as optimization continues, it is necessary to *winddown* the mutation rate.
-In VaxPress, the Winddown Trigger represents the number of iterations with the same fitness score required to decrease the mutation rate, and the Winddown Rate is the factor by which the mutation rate is multiplied when the winddown is triggered.
+In VaxPress, the *winddown trigger* represents the number of iterations with the same fitness score required to decrease the mutation rate, and the *winddown rate* is the factor by which the mutation rate is multiplied when the winddown is triggered.